Transfer Learning (Il)liquidity: Deep Log-Sum-Exp Neural Network

 A possible scenario in which the condition is satisfied is $V_n=O(1)$ and fixed depth.
 The condition gives $R_n \log R_n=o(n)$.
 So it grows almost linearly in $n$ and $R_n=\frac{n}{(\log n)^{1+\delta}}$ is a possible solution.
 Another scenario consists in $V_n=O(1)$ and the depth grows.
 Now $R_n\left(\log R_n+L_n\right)=o(n)$, and a possible solutions is

-\subsubsection{Optimal Stopping Criteria for Transfer Learning}
+\subsection{Optimal Stopping Criteria for Transfer Learning}

 Another key design choice concerns when to stop the transfer-learning fine-tuning step, which forms the second phase of the inference procedure.
 Our approach is simple, the second phase of the estimation procedure stops when the benefit of continuing it is outweighed by the costs.
 In practice, we quantify the cost by evaluating the divergence between the weights of the Deep-LSE during the first and second estimation steps.
-The rationale is that when divergence grows, the model is estimating a function that is far from the original (source) function, and hence, we identify the stopping criterion.
+The rationale is that when divergence grows, the model is estimating a function that is far from the initial source function, and hence we stop the fine-tuning.

-Let $P$ be a parameter prior {centered at the pretrained weights} $w_0$.
-For concreteness, and to obtain explicit gradients, we take a Gaussian
+Let $P$ be a prior distribution of the pre-trained estimator weights $w_0$.
+In order to obtain the analytical expression, we consider a Gaussian prior for both the initial estimator weights $P$ and the same weights during fine-tuning $Q$